-Dealing now with the permanently settled section of the Bantu population of the city employed in semi-skilled and skilled occupations, it is suggested that once a man has been in bona fide employment (not necessarily with the same employer, nor in the same category of labour) for a specified minimum period, and that his own conduct and family circumstances and made of life justify it, he should be recognised as a permanently stable member of urban society, and freed from a number of the present restrictive provisions of the Labour Bureaux and Registration Regulations.
+SKILLED AND SEMI-Dealing now with the permanently settled SKILLED OCCUPATIONS: section of the Bantu population of the city employed in semi-skilled and skilled occupations, it is suggested that once a man has been in bona fide employment (not necessarily with the same employer, nor in the same category of labour) for a specified minimum period, and that his own conduct and family circumstances and way of life justify it, he should be recognised as a permanently stable member of urban society, and freed from a number of the present restrictive provisions of the Labour Bureaux and Registration Regulations.
 It is felt that such a man should have the right to change his job without reporting himself in person to the Registration Office, and that the necessary notification can be effected by requiring employers of labour to inform the Registering Officer of the fact.
-The great commercial development of the Bantu around Johannesburg requires the adequate serving of the people by a large number of stores and shops. conformity with accepted Government policy.
-THE .
-SERVICE .
-TUST BE PERFORMED BY THE BANTU.
-IT IS IMPORTANT THAT SUCH O TERDERS SHOULD RECEIVE HELP IN ASSISTED TERINING, FINANCE AND FACILITY AND THAT THE APPLICATION OF THE LAW SHOULD NOT HAVE THE EFFECT OF RESTRICTING AND EMBING TRADERS FROM FULFILLING THIS NECESSARY FUNCTION.

-It should be possible for a man in this class to set up in business himself in the urban Bantu townships, provided he trades from fixed premises authorised and licensed for the purpose, without having to comply with the present provisions of the Registration Regulations which lay down that self-employed Bantu must be in possession of a current "daily labourer's pass", which requires the holder to report himself monthly in person to the Registration Office and pay the necessary Registration fee of 20 cents per month.
-People in this category should be permitted to pay their fees on an annual basis, and so long as they do not change their mode or earning a livelihood, should not be compelled to report themselves monthly.
+The great commerical development of the Bantu around Johannesburg requires the adequate serving of the people by a large number of stores and shops. conformity with accepted Government policy these services must be performed by the Bantu.
+It is important that such traders should receive help in assisted training and finance, and that the application of the law should not have the effect of restricting and embarrassing such traders from fulfilling this necessary function.
+The Government s policy of ethnic grouping in the allocation of trading sites, the non-recognition of the right to trade as Companies, and the reluctance to recognise partnerships, particularly where the partners are not of the same ethnic grouping. causes very real hardship.
+It should be possible for a man in this class to set up in business himself in the urban Bantu townships, provided he trades from fixed premises authorised and licensed for the purpose, without having to comply with the present provisions of the Registration Regulations which lay down that self employed Bantu must be in possession of a current "daily labourer's pass", which requires the holder to report himself monthly in person to the Registration Office and pay the necessary Registration fee of 20 cents per month, People in this category should be permitted to pay their fees on an annual basis, and so long as they do not change their mode of earning a livelihood, should not be compelled to report themselves monthly.

-Have the present laws had the desired effect of adequately controlling those living in the cities, or have their restrictive nature bred a disregard for the law, an unfortunate antagonism towards the Police, and by their very nature created an attitude of resentment to authority and a common platform for fanning discontent amongst the people.
+HAVE PASS LAWS FAILED.
+Have the present laws had the desired effect of adequately controlling those living in the cities, or have their restrictive nature bred a disregard for the law, an unfortunate antagonism towards the Police, and by their very nature created an attitude of resentment to authority and a common platform for fanning discontent amongst the people draws attention to the general contempt of laws and legislation that is developing amongst the Bantu.
+This he attributes to discriminatory legislation wholly or partly applied only to the Bantu. such as the Pass Laws and the Location Regulations.
+He states that amongst the Bantu there is no moral stigma attached to a criminal conviction -